kubernetes-study-guide/Kubernetes-Study-Guide/07_pod_commands/README.md

 - [CMD](https://docs.docker.com/engine/reference/builder/#cmd) - There's three ways to use this settng - the 2nd approach, which is to use CMD in conjunction with the ENTRYPOINT is the recommended way.
 This may look untuitively but it ensures that the primary process (PID 1) inside the container isn't the bash/sh session wrapper, but is the primary executable.

-This entrypoint binary/command/script can be to run:
+This entrypoint's binary/command/script can be used to run:

 - **shortlived workloads** - if the container is supposed to perform a specific task.
 - **ongoing workloads** - E.g. running the apache httpd binary to provide an ongoing web service.

 ## Shortlived Workloads (eg1-shortlived)
 Pods are designed for running containers with ongoing workloads.
-If your pod is built from an image, whose entrypoint is a shortlived (e.g. centos):
+However, if your pod is built from an image, whose entrypoint is a shortlived (e.g. centos):

 ```bash
 ---